 The post Debt slavery is here, and it’s real appeared first on Personal Liberty®.

 It looks like subprime auto loans – you know, the thing that has kept automakers on a growth binge for years now – are now defaulting at rates not seen since the worst of the financial crisis.

-As I outlined in my article The false economic narrative will die in 2017, the mainstream media has been carefully asserting the propaganda meme that the Trump administration is inheriting a global economy in “ascension,” when in fact, the opposite is true.
-Trump enters office at a time of longstanding decline and will likely witness severe and accelerated decline over the course of the next year.
-This fits exactly with the basis for my prediction of the Trump election win — conservative movements are indeed being set up as scapegoats for a global economic crisis that international financiers actually created.
+The mainstream media has been carefully asserting the propaganda meme that the Trump Administration is inheriting a global economy in “ascension,” when in fact, the opposite is true.
+Trump enters office at a time of longstanding decline, and will likely witness severe and accelerated decline over the course of the next year.

 I was taught by contrarians before me that when the press — especially financial press — starts talking about one thing, it’s time to look to do the opposite.

 The post It pays to be a contrarian appeared first on Personal Liberty®.

 For years alternative economic analysts have been warning that the “miraculous” rise in U.S. stock markets has been the symptom of wider central bank intervention, and that this will result in dire future consequences.